premail/website/docs/01-overview/03-usage/02-new-project.md

 ```

 This will create the starting configuration for your project, an initial design
 to build from, and a sample email.
+Specifically, it will create everything from premail's [`example` directory](https://github.com/premail/premail/tree/v2.0.0/src/example)

 If you want to reverse this step, you can [destroy the project](/docs/overview/usage/destroy-project/).